What Is Compact Carry Pistol (CCP)? All 8 IDPA Divisions Explained (2026)

-The logic behind IDPA’s division structure is straightforward: each division corresponds to a type of handgun commonly used in the real world.
-SSP represents the full-size service pistol you might keep at home, CCP is the compact gun you carry every day, and CDP is the classic .45 ACP 1911.
-This is fundamentally different from USPSA’s approach of dividing by modification level β IDPA cares more about “what type of gun are you carrying” than “how much have you modified it.”
+The logic behind IDPA’s division structure is simple.
+SSP represents the full-size service pistol you might keep at home, CCP is the compact gun on your hip every day, and CDP is the classic .45 ACP 1911.
+This is fundamentally different from USPSA’s approach of dividing by modification level — IDPA cares more about “what type of gun are you carrying” than “how much have you modified it.”

-π‘ Further Reading: New to IDPA?
+💡 Further Reading: New to IDPA?
 Start with our IDPA Defensive Shooting Complete Training Guide.
 For a comparison between IDPA and USPSA, check out the IDPA vs USPSA Complete Comparison Guide.

 SSP: The Classic Starter Division